 Across the world, there are quite a few hundred different breeds of ponies and horses, and the UK is home to a diverse bunch, from the miniature and sturdy Shetland to the gentle giant Shire!
-Today we will look at the beautiful Shetland pony.
+Today we give you a guide to Shetland ponies.

 Small, Strong and Sturdy